-- No fires reported in 2021. - Fire alarm monitoring is done by an outside company. - Fire Watch monitoring done on-site in each facility by the staff. - Water sprinkler system in each facility. - Smoke Detector are in each room with-in the facility. - Fire Extinguisher devices in each facility. - Evacuation Plans posted in each facility. - For the Spring 21 and Fall 2021, Bethune Hall was closed due to Covid-19. - For the Spring 21, Boley Hall 4th Floor was used for Covid-19 students.
+- No fires reported in 2022.

+- Fire alarm monitoring is done by an outside company.

+- Fire Watch monitoring done on-site in each facility by the staff.

+- Water sprinkler system in each facility.

+- Smoke Detector in each facility.

+- Fire Extinguisher devices in each facility.

+- Evacuation Plans posted in each facility.